Syncing with Other Computers

 iCloud Drive

-This sync method is specifically designed for Apple devices and it can only be used with one iCloud account at a time.
+This sync method is specifically designed for syncing between Apple devices, and it can only be used with one iCloud account at a time.

 This sync option is available in Moneydance 2022 and newer versions.